-This morning we’ll spend the time completing the southern portion of the Freedom Trail including the Boston Massacre Site, Old Corner Bookstore, Old South Meeting House and finishing in Boston Common for some time out in a lovely green space.
+This morning we’ll spend the time completing the southern portion of the Freedom Trail.
+This section will include the Boston Massacre Site, Old Corner Bookstore, Old South Meeting House and finishing in Boston Common for some time out in a lovely green space.

 After a rest in Boston Common, take an extra 20-minute walk to Copley Square for the fantastic architecture of Boston Public Library and Trinity Church.
 Find some lunch in this area before grabbing an Uber, take bus 39 or the Green Line E on the subway to the Museum of Fine Arts, Boston.

 Alternatively, skip the architecture and make your way to Boston’s pop culture icon – the bar that inspired the television show Cheers!
-You will probably have to make a booking at the former Bull & Finch at 84 Beacon St, now known as Cheers The Original (the one at Faneuil Hall is a replica).
+You will probably have to make a booking at the bar formerly known as Bull & Finch at 84 Beacon St. It’s now called Cheers The Original (the one at Faneuil Hall is a replica).
 We never watched the show, so we had a lazy brunch at Southend Buttery.

 Continue your art exploration only 6-minutes walk away at the Isabella Stewart Gardner Museum.
 The Museum was created by wealthy eccentric and art collector, Isabella Stewart Gardner.
-The museum itself is as much a spectacle as her compilation of paintings, sculptures, furniture, textiles, books and ceramics dating as far back as ancient Rome!
+The museum itself is as much a spectacle as her compilation of artworks.
+The collection includes paintings, sculptures, furniture, textiles, books and ceramics dating as far back as ancient Rome!

-Note: If you prefer sports over art (I know, that’s crazy right?) or you just want some more variety in your itinerary, you may prefer walking 10-minutes from the Boston Museum of Art to Fenway Park, home of the Boston Red Sox.
+Note: If you prefer sports over art, or you just want some more variety in your itinerary, walk 10-minutes from the Boston Museum of Art to Fenway Park, home of the Boston Red Sox.
 See the website for tour information and game schedule.